alphadevhq/react-select/readme.md

 #### `onSearch?`

 -   **Type**: `(text: string) => void | boolean`
 -   **Description**: Triggers when typing.
-If true is returned then it uses in-build filtering.
+If true or void is returned then it uses in-build filtering.

 ## Types
 ```ts